akhilgit19/SAP/README.md

    ( 3 - 3 tier architecture , R- Real) - SAP is a real time architecture.

    Layers - Presentation Layer( User Interaction Layer)

+            Application Layer( Writing the programs and applications)

+         Dispatcher:
+         All requests that come in from presentation servers are directed first to dispatcher.
+         The dispatcher writes them first to the dispatcher queue.
+         The dispatcher pulls the requests from the queue on a first-in, first-out basis.

+         Work Process:
+         Each request from the dispatcher is then allocated to the first available work process.
+         A work process handles one request at a time.
+         A work process needs to address two special memory areas - the user context and the program roll area.

+         User Context:
+         The user context is a memory area that contains information about the user.
+         When a user logs on, a user context is allocated for that logon.
+         When a user log off, it is freed.

+Roll Area

+Roll area is a memory area that contains information about the program execution .
+When a program runs, a roll area is allocated for that program.
+The roll area is freed when the program ends.

-            Application Layer( Writing the programs and applications) Database Layer( To store and retrive the data).
+         Database Layer( To store and retrive the data).

-6) SAP Netweaver
+7) SAP Netweaver
    SAP NetWeaver(NW) is an integrated technology platform which can support various SAP applications.
    Examples -> SAP ERP(Enterprise Resource Planning)
                SAP CRM( Customer relationship Management)
                SAP SRM( Supply Relationship Management)
                SAP PI( Process Integration).

-7) ABAP/4 ->
+8) ABAP/4 ->
    Advanced Business Application Programming language.
    It is a 4th generation language.
    ABAP lies on application Layer.

-8) Modules of SAP->
+9) Modules of SAP->
    Functional Modules
    Technical Modules